mickfuzz/dyne_docs/src/terminal/docs/22-gnu-screen.md

 # GNU Screen

-GNU screen helps you get most out of your desktop\'s real estate, in cases where you need to work on more than one terminal simultaneously.
+GNU screen helps you get most out of your desktop's real estate, in cases where you need to work on more than one terminal simultaneously.
 Using GNU screen, you can have as many processes as you need, such as editors, web browsers and shells, all within a single terminal window.